You are here

 Anonymous HIV Testing

-Monday — Friday at the Eccles Branch Walk-In Clinic and at outreach clinics at community partner locations across Ottawa, including Chinatown, Centretown, Hintonburg, Gloucester and Orléans
+Monday — Friday at the Eccles Branch walk-in clinic and at outreach sites across Ottawa, including in Chinatown, Centretown, Hintonburg, Gloucester and Orléans

 HIV/AIDS in Ontario

 Who is most at risk of contracting HIV/AIDS?